pdonias/jsq/README.md

 1
 ```

-jsq also support NDJSON from stdin.
+jsq also supports NDJSON from stdin.
 Early interrupt an NDJSON input with <kbd>Ctrl</kbd> + <kbd>C</kbd>.
 Use `--no-buffer` on `curl` to force it to write immediately to stdout.

 ## Expression

 Process the input(s) with a native JavaScript expression.
 Access the inputs as variables in the global scope.
-You may pass multiple statements and use any native NodeJS features.
+You may pass multiple statements and use any NodeJS features.
 The value of the last statement is the output of jsq.

 ```bash
 $ echo '{ "foo": 1, "bar": 2 }' | jsq 'Object.keys(_).join(", ")'